rockstor/rockstor-website/README.md

 # Hopes
 We want to add French & European Portuguese etc translations.
-But we must first enable and configure Hugu's built-in multi lingual capabilities.
+But we must first enable and configure Hugo's built-in multi lingual capabilities.
 This is to be tackled in a dedicated GitHub issue.
 If you are game to offer any translations then please be patient as we work towards this capability.